hvjuan/skaro/README.md

 # Start project.
 docker-compose up
 ```

+It is very important to wait for the servers to load before we run the db init script **http://my_domain/init_db**.
+This script runs SQLAlcemy's alembic to sync db models.
+We may need to run it a couple of times till the success message is displayed on the browser: **Database is ready: 0**.

 All logic resides on the data models **db.url** and **db.logs** with the **api** module as the main source of the API handlers.
 The **db** module should have enough documentation as python docstrings to explain what they do and the reason why those technical decisions were made.

 Currently, the url [jhv.nyc](https://jhv.nyc) is hosting this project for testing.
+Currently, one of the custom short urls **rh**, will redirect to http://redhat.com. [jhv.nyc/rh](https://jhv.nyc/rh).

 ### Endpoints.